-The Student Loan Scam by
+Student Debt by

-Publication Date: 2009-02-01
+Publication Date: 2019-12-15

-Publication Date: 2013-04-30
+Publication Date: 2021-08-03

-Call Number: Polk/Lakeland Circulation (LB2340.2 .A54 2016)
+Call Number: Polk/Lakeland Circulation LB2340.2 .A54 2016

 Publication Date: 2016-10-04

-College tuition and student debt levels have been rising at an alarming pace for at least two decades.
-These trends, coupled with an economy weakened by a major recession, have raised serious questions about whether we are headed for a major crisis, with borrowers defaulting on their loans in unprecedented numbers and taxpayers being forced to foot the bill.
-Game of Loans draws on new evidence to explain why such fears are misplaced--and how the popular myth of a looming crisis has obscured the real problems facing student lending in America.
 Bringing needed clarity to an issue that concerns all of us, Beth Akers and Matthew Chingos cut through the sensationalism and misleading rhetoric to make the compelling case that college remains a good investment for most students.
 They show how, in fact, typical borrowers face affordable debt burdens, and argue that the truly serious cases of financial hardship portrayed in the media are less common than the popular narrative would have us believe.
 But there are more troubling problems with student loans that don't receive the same attention.
 They include high rates of avoidable defaults by students who take on loans but don't finish college--the riskiest segment of borrowers--and a dysfunctional market where competition among colleges drives tuition costs up instead of down.
 Persuasive and compelling, Game of Loans moves beyond the emotionally charged and politicized talk surrounding student debt, and offers a set of sensible policy proposals that can solve the real problems in student lending.

-Publication Date: 2009-02-01
+Publication Date: 2021-01-26

-Academic Search Complete Academic Search Complete, designed specifically for academic institutions, is the world's most valuable and comprehensive scholarly, multi-disciplinary full-text database, with more than 5,300 full-text periodicals, including 4,400 peer-reviewed journals.
+Academic Search Complete This link opens in a new windowAcademic Search Complete, designed specifically for academic institutions, is the world's most valuable and comprehensive scholarly, multi-disciplinary full-text database, with more than 5,300 full-text periodicals, including 4,400 peer-reviewed journals.
 In addition to full text, this database offers indexing and abstracts for more than 9,300 journals and a total of 10,900 publications including monographs, reports, conference proceedings, etc. The database features PDF content going back as far as 1865, with the majority of full text titles in native (searchable) PDF format.

-America's News With unmatched U.S. news content from local, regional, and national sources, this resource is the largest of its kind.
+America's News This link opens in a new windowWith unmatched U.S. news content from local, regional, and national sources, this resource is the largest of its kind.
 Its diverse source types include printed and online newspapers, blogs, journals, newswires, broadcast transcripts and videos.
 Explore a specific issue or event through the detailed coverage provided by local reporting or compare a wide variety of viewpoints from across the country on topics such as politics, business, health, sports, cultural activities and people.

-Education Source The world's largest and most complete collection of full-text education journals, this database provides scholarly research and information to meet the needs of education students, professionals, and policy makers.
-It covers all levels of education — from early childhood to higher education — as well as all educational specialties such as multilingual education, health education, and testing.
+Education Source This link opens in a new windowThe world's largest and most complete collection of full-text education journals, this database provides scholarly research and information to meet the needs of education students, professionals, and policy makers.
+It covers all levels of education from early childhood to higher education as well as all educational specialties such as multilingual education, health education, and testing.

-Educators Reference Complete This comprehensive resource covers multiple levels of education
+Educators Reference Complete This link opens in a new windowThis comprehensive resource covers multiple levels of education

 from preschool to college and includes virtually every educational specialty, such